-Good evening everyone.
-I’m proud to be here and honoured by the confidence you have placed in me as your Mayor.
+Good evening.
+I’m honoured to be here and humbled by the trust that you have placed in me to be your Mayor once again.